-National Radio Astronomy Observatory Charlottesville, Virginia
+National Radio Astronomy Observatory Green Bank, West Virginia

 Amongst the various nonthermal radio sources found in the galaxy are a number having large angular (several minutes) diameter which have been identified as the remnants of supernova explosions.
-These have been of great interest because they can give information about this stage of stellar evolution, and because they may be the primary source of cosmic rays.
+These have been of great interest because they can give information about this stage of stellar evolution, and because they may be the primary source of cosmic rays in the galaxy.